gruntwork-io/boilerplate/README.md

 1. Manual input.
 If no value is specified via the `--var` or `--var-file` flags, Boilerplate will interactively prompt the user to provide a value.
 Note that the `--non-interactive` flag disables this functionality.
 1. Defaults defined in `boilerplate.yml`.
 The final fallback is the optional `default` that you can include as part of the variable definition in `boilerplate.yml`.
+See the note in the [Includes](#includes) section on order of precedence for default values when including templates.

 Note that variables can reference other variables using Go templating syntax: